alriks/Vineyard-Identification/README.md

 This still leaves a lot of ground to cover.
 Satellite imagery is an obvious starting point.
 A quick examination of several options leads to the realization that the level of detail needed will be quite high:
 <img src=./images/scales.png>
-<caption><i>These are images of the same area in Napa Valley California at differing resolutions:
+<caption><i>These are images of the same area in Napa Valley California at differing
-Landsat, 30m, Sentinel 2a, 10m, Planet Labs, ~3m, and the National Agriicultural Imagery Program, ~1m per pixel.</i></caption>
+resolutions: Landsat, 30m, Sentinel 2a, 10m, Planet Labs, ~3m, and the National
+Agricultural Imagery Program, ~1m per pixel.</i></caption>

+In the Landsat scene, you can pick out towns and agricultural areas.
+Sentinel gives you a better sense of the boundaries.
+The Planet imagery allows you to pick out individual fields, but not to know what crops are growing in them.
+At the NAIP imagery's resolution, you can see the specific detail that marks the grapes laid out in rows and blocks.

+The next sensible step would be to outline the actual grape fields themselves so that you could have a better sense of the boundaries of the fields.
+Google's Earth Engine does an admirable job of this, but you have to essentially hand draw the boundaries in order for them to accurately reflect field edges: